 Finally, we use BPA and BPS free recyclable plastic and none of our products are tested on animals or contain animal by products.

-The fragrances in our deodorants, muscle rub and foot spray are plant-derived, either pure essential oils or natural fragrances.
+The fragrances we use are plant-derived, either pure essential oils or natural fragrances.
+They are phthalate-free, vegan, GMO-free and soy-free.
 The natural fragrances we use are defined as oils that are a blend of essential oils, natural resins, isolates and other aromatic materials.
 A natural isolate is defined by the Natural Perfumer's Guild as:

 "A molecule removed/isolated from a natural fragrance material, as defined by the Guild, which contains the isolate.
 Processes that are acceptable for removing/isolation are: fractional distillations, rectifications and molecular distillations of natural fragrance materials as defined by the Guild."
 For more information visit, http://naturalperfumers.com/definition.php